 There has also been increased regulatory scrutiny over the use, collection, and disclosure of personal information in Canada.
 We are subject to various privacy legislation, such as Canada's anti-spam legislation (CASL) and the Personal Information Protection and Electronic Documents Act, as well as foreign privacy legislation via the mandatory flow-through of privacy-related obligations by our customers, including those of the General Data Protection Regulation (EU).
-Global and domestic regulation around privacy and data practices are evolving rapidly and new or amended privacy legislation has been proposed or adopted federally and in a number of Canadian provincial jurisdictions with significant obligations, limitations on the use of personal information, penalties and short implementation horizons.
+Global and domestic regulation has been proposed or adopted federally and in a number of Canadian provincial jurisdictions with significant obligations, limitations on the use of personal information, penalties and short implementation horizons.
 Our data governance framework must not only meet applicable privacy requirements, but also be able to evolve for continuous improvement.
 Effective data governance is also a component of good ESG practices, which are considered an increasingly important measure of corporate performance and value creation.